 If the person you cared for has moved into a care home

 Looking after yourself

 This may have been a difficult decision, and perhaps you feel you’ve let down the person you were looking after.
 Remember, you’re only human and there are limits to the care you can provide at home.

 If you’re concerned about helping them to settle in, read our advice on how to make the transition easier.

 If you find you’re still spending a lot of time caring for the person, you may still be entitled to a carer’s assessment.
 You also still have the right to request flexible working.

-Once the person you care for stops getting disability benefits (usually after four weeks), you’ll no longer be entitled to Carer’s Allowance.
+Once the person you care for stops getting disability benefits (usually four weeks after they move into the care home), you’ll no longer be entitled to Carer’s Allowance.

 If you received a carer premium or addition with means-tested benefits, this will continue for an extra eight weeks after your Carer’s Allowance stops.

 This could be a good time to get a benefits check.